 I continue to regularly attend classes and workshops because I am always looking for more ways to understand and help my clients as well as advocate for those who are often unable to advocate for themselves.
-For example, I am currently in the process of completing my sex therapist certification through the American Association of Sexuality Educators, Counselors, and Therapists.
-Additionally, I serve as the Secretary for the Executive Board of the Nevada Psychological Association as well as the APA Federal Advocacy Coordinator for the state of Nevada.
-I am a licensed clinical psychologist in both Washington and Nevada and a member of the American Psychological Association, the Nevada Psychological Association, the American Association of Sexuality Educators, Counselors, and Therapists, Association for Behavioral and Cognitive Therapies, and International Society for Traumatic Stress Studies.
+For example, I serve as the Secretary for the Executive Board of the Nevada Psychological Association as well as the Public Education Campaign Coordinator for the state of Nevada.
+I am a licensed psychologist in both Washington and Nevada and a member of the American Psychological Association, the Nevada Psychological Association, the American Association of Sexuality Educators, Counselors, and Therapists, Association for Behavioral and Cognitive Therapies, and International Society for Traumatic Stress Studies.
 I truly look forward to meeting new individuals, learning about their past and present, and developing a collaborative way to help them recover and take back control of their future.
 In my spare time, I enjoy spending time with my family and friends, playing with my puppy, reading, and practicing different nail art techniques.

 VA Puget Sound Health Care System, American Lake Division, Postdoctoral Psychology Residency, PTSD Specialty

 University of Indianapolis, Psy.D. in Clinical Psychology with a concentration in Adult Psychopathology and Psychotherapy

 Dissertation: Effects of Gender on Peritraumatic Affective, Dissociative, and Trauma-like Responses: A Rape Analogue